entur/design-system/README.md

 4. Make your changes in `packages/[packagename]`.
 5. Watch you changes live on `localhost:90000`
 6. Stage your changes and commit with `yarn gc:format`
-7. Push your changes to Github
+7. Push your changes to GitHub

 ## Publish packages to npm